 - Do not walk under suspended load i.e. gantry, hanging container etc.

-- Work platform, railings, steps, and catwalks must be inspected prior to the starting of operations.
+- Work platforms, railings, steps, and catwalks must be inspected prior to the starting of operations.

 - All manhole cover or booby hatches to be closed while lashing.

 - Be careful while walking over the rods and twist locks while working.
-Always keep the lashing equipments in their assigned place or side of the walking path.
+Always keep the lashing equipment in their assigned place or side of the walking path.

 - Understand the plan and order of lashing and unlashing.

 - The reefer containers require extra attention and coordination for plugging and unplugging when loading or unloading is carried out.

 - Beware of trip hazard due to reefer container power cord.

 - Do not touch any electrical equipment or power chord until it is instructed that it is safe to work on.

 - All the lashing and other materials must be removed and secured from the top of the hatch cover prior to the removal of the same.